privacy-tech-lab/gpc-android/README.md

-# privacy-rights-platform
+# privacy-rights-platform-mobile
-Code for the App Privacy Platform
+Mobile code for the Privacy Rights Platform